Sights in Kuala Lumpur

 We had read that Petaling Street in Chinatown is a “Must“, so we went there to have a look around.
 There are many stalls, from clothing to food, but it all felt too touristy for us.

-But there was one attraction that we really loved, and it is absolutely worth seeing: in a clothing store they made a small museum that documents with pictures the history of Chinatown.
-The entrance is free, and they really did a great job.
-We could have spent hours in there.
+But there was one attraction that we really loved, and it is absolutely worth seeing: in a clothing store, they made a small museum that documents with pictures of the history of Chinatown.
+The entrance is free, and they really did a great job!
+We could have spent hours there.
 The name is “Lost in Chinatown“, so be sure to watch out for this shop.
 A good landmark is the life-sized Bruce Lee statue at the entrance.

 Sri Maha Mariamman Temple

-Near to the end of Chinatown, you will find a real jewel!
-Built in 1873, the Sri Maha Mariamman Temple is the oldest Hindu temple in the city.
+Near the end of Chinatown, you will find a real jewel!
+Built back in 1873, the Sri Maha Mariamman Temple is the oldest Hindu temple in the city!
 Before entering you take your shoes off and leave them left of the entrance.
 The fee for keeping an eye on them is 0,20 MYR.

-Even though we unfortunately don’t know much about the Hindu religion, we love to see the gods and goddesses, and to admire the architecture of the colourful temples.
+Even though we, unfortunately, don’t know much about the Hindu religion, we love to see the gods and goddesses and admire the architecture of the colorful temples.
 While we were in the temple, locals were inside praying.
 They brought their offerings to the gods.
-It was a ceremony and was ended with traditional music.
+It was a ceremony and ended with traditional music.